-Most of the participants in this study noted that health workers were unfriendly and did not respect their privacy during their visit.
-These findings are in tandem with qualitative study findings in Vanuatu [43] where health care professionals were seen as a barrier to contraceptives usage among adolescents.
-Similarly, Kumi-Kyereme et al. [44] in their study found that resistance from parents, attitudes of adolescents and negative attitudes of health care providers were cited as the challenges confronting adolescents' utilisation of contraceptive services.
+Most of the participants in this study noted that health practitioners were unfriendly and did not respect their privacy during their visit.
+These findings are in tandem with qualitative study findings in Vanuatu [44] where health care professionals were seen as a barrier to contraceptives usage among adolescents.
+Similarly, Kumi-Kyereme et al. [45] in their study found that resistance from parents, attitudes of adolescents and negative attitudes of health care providers were cited as the challenges confronting adolescents' utilization of contraceptive services.
 The importance of health professionals' attitudes in drawing people to family planning centers cannot be understated.
-To ensure that teenagers feel welcome at the health facility, health workers must exhibit positive attitudes towards adolescents.
+To ensure that teenagers feel welcome at the health facility, health practitioners must exhibit positive attitudes towards adolescents.

 Religion, society, and cultural customs are socio-cultural elements that interact and have an impact on whether or not a person uses contraceptives.
-In Africa, religious inclination has been identified as a major barrier to the use of family planning services [45].
-This assertion deviates from the religious stance of the dominant religions in the country [45].
+In Africa, religious inclination has been identified as a major barrier to the use of family planning service s[46].
+This assertion deviates from the religious stance of the dominant religions in the country [46].

 Parental hindrance remains a barrier to contraceptive usage among adolescents.
 Most participants in this study stated they are unable to discuss contraceptive issues freely with their parents.
-This is related to a study in Tano district of Ghana, research confirmed that parental negligence is a primary cause of teenage pregnancy[46].
-This is attributed to adolescents' own fear, shame and judgmental attitudes of service providers and disapproval from parents and community gatekeepers on service utilisation[43].
+This is related to a study in Tano district of Ghana, research confirmed that parental negligence is a primary cause of teenage pregnancy [47].
+This is attributed to adolescents' own fear, shame and judgmental attitudes of service providers and disapproval from parents and community gatekeepers on service utilization [44].
 The majority of children get their information from their parents and at school.
-However, parents have little or no time to talk to their adolescent daughters and sons about sex, abstinence, and contraception use[42].
-Due to negative societal conventions, parents are often hesitant to address sexuality and reproductive health issues with their children [17,20].
+However, parents have little or no time to talk to their adolescent daughters and sons about sex, abstinence, and contraception use [43].
+Due to negative societal conventions, parents are often hesitant to address sexuality and reproductive health issues with their children [18,21].

 The present study established a significant association between age and usage of contraceptives (P<0.001).
-This is similar to a study by Kayongo[47], which found that age was associated with modern contraceptive use.
-As adolescent grows the tend to seek ways to prevent risky behaviors whilst keeping up to their sexual life.
+This is similar to a study by Kayongo [48], which found that age was associated with modern contraceptive use.
+This is because, as adolescents grow, they tend to seek ways to prevent risky behaviors whilst keeping up to their sexual life.

-The study current study revealed that respondents' level of education was statistically significant with usage of contraceptives ($X^2 = 28.5$, P<0.001).
-This is also in consonance with the findings of Asiimwe et al., [48]) in Uganda where they found that the educational level of the respondents were significantly associated with the use of modern contraceptive among women.
-Adolescent with higher education might have been exposed to a lot of information through learning and exposure colleagues with different backgrounds.
-This therefore tend to influence adolescence unto accepting contraceptives.
+The study current study revealed that respondents' level of education was statistically significant with usage of contraceptives ( $X^2 = 28.5$ , P<0.001).
+This is also in consonance with the findings of Asiimwe et al., [49]) in Uganda where they found that the educational level of the respondents was significantly associated with the use of modern contraceptive among women.
+Adolescents with higher education might have been exposed to a lot of information through learning and exposure colleagues with different backgrounds.
+This, therefore, tend to influence adolescents into accepting contraceptives.

-The present study established a significant association between marital status and usage of contraceptives $(X^2 = 25.6: P<0.001)$.
-This finding corroborates with that of Ngome & Odimegwu[49], where characteristics such as marital status influenced the use of modern contraceptives by adolescents.
+The present study established a significant association between marital status and usage of contraceptives $(X^2 = 25.6: P < 0.001)$ .
+This finding corroborates with that of Ngome & Odimegwu [50], where characteristics such as marital status influenced the use of modern contraceptives by adolescents.
 Married couples usually would have had access to the health facilities through either antenatal care services or postnatal care services where they are often educated on the importance of spacing children through the use of contraceptives.
 Supportive married couples realizing their mistake in their first birth usually would resort to the modern contraceptive methods to adequately spaced their children.
 This will also enable them fend for the family.